pstrosica007/FG_tsn_GIT/README.md

 # Introduction
 Let's discuss about git repo.
 Why we really need it, why now and why here.
-Quick view into GIT basics and not only.
+Quick view into GIT basics and not only that.

 ## Workshop goals
 1. to have a tech talk (with no pressure and deadlines)